 With Winter here, now is the perfect time for your annual Winter lawn aeration.
 There are many different lawn types, and each can use this handy method.
 Aeration is the process of breaking through the layer of thatch that has built up in your lawn.
 Aeration removes a plug of soil that allows nutrients to penetrate the surface below your lawn.
 Punching holes through this layer will help deliver air water and nutrients right where your lawn needs it the most.
 It is important for you to aerate so you can achieve a healthy lawn.

 Major foot traffic on your lawn leads to the soil under your lawn compacting.
 Different soil types compact differently and as your lawn grows a layer of thatch, dead materials build up between the root structure and the leaf of your lawn.
 Heavy thatch will prevent nutrients to get to the roots of your lawn where they are needed most.
 For your lawn, less air and water are harmful for the overall health of your lawn.

-How can we aerate?
+How can we aerate in Winter?

 What should we do after we aerate?

-To get some more advice on winter lawn aeration or to find out how to install a new lawn in winter call our team on (07) 3114 8230.
+To get some more advice on Winter lawn aeration or to find out how to install a new lawn in Winter call our team on (07) 3114 8230.
 You can also to pop in and order in person at our sales office on 1/243 Bradman Street, Acacia Ridge.
 The office opens Monday to Friday 7am to 5pm and Saturday 7am to 12pm.